pkese/FsChat/README.md

 - `props` a string with HTML tag attributes that will be added to the output div element,
 - `css` a string containing CSS stylesheet that will be injected into html.

-As a rule of thumb, think of `props` and `css` being inserted into HTML as follows:
+Behind the scenes `props` and `css` get inserted into HTML as follows:
 ```html
 <div class='chat-response'>
     {{css}}